 Blank Banshee has released all of his albums on cassette, which quickly sold out during the Christmas season of 2017.
 His debut 2017 tour was very promising as it was the first major “vaporwave” act to tour the United States and Canada.

-Blank Banshee aligned his music with any political ideology and is quite playful with his art.
+Blank Banshee does not align his music with any political ideology and is quite playful with his art.
 It is hard to admire something that is egalitarian and Marxist or the creeping postmodern message that is trying to latch onto vaporwave.
 But listening to fashwave, just because it is “fashy,” is stubborn and self-defeating.

 At its core, the vaporwave genre nostalgically admires the past: VHS tapes, electronic synthesizers, retro-futuristic cars, vector grids, vintage arcade games, bad consumer products, Japanese culture, etc. Subverting it with fascist imagery is not enough.
 Death in June is a master at this collage art.
 Let’s just leave it to him.